Bl4ky113/Learning_Django/notes.md

 With this, this is not over.
 I still have, and will, learn a lot of Django.
 But by now, I can relax and see where I'm going to focus by now.

+## Share, and Export Django Apps

+One of Python's main is to do Code that can be reused by anyone who can use it, everyone for that matter.
+So a way to share and reuse our Django Apps could be by using settuptools lib.
+And create multiple files, licences and other stuff that declares what is our Django App, so it can be compressed, shared and installed via pip.
+There's a relative big explication about how to do it.

+But I think that would be best to do it on our own with the Setup Tools Docs themselfs.

+# Authentication In Django

+## Installation

+In order to install the minimum part of Auth of Django, we don't have to install any extra apps or middleware, since Django Installs them in the normal django app preparation, creation and installation.

+But if somehow your Django App didn't have install correctly, these are the ones that you need:

+Apps:
+- django.contrib.auth
+- django.contrib.contenttypes

+Middleware:
+- django.contrib.sessions.middleware.SessionMiddleware
+- django.contrib.auth.middleware.AutheticationMiddleware

+## User Objects

+Django Since it's inits with the Auth and others Apps.
+In auth module, we can use the User model.
+Which we could modify the options and values of the User.
+Which the default are:
+- username
+- email
+- password
+- first name
+- last name

+The default usage of this module is using and creating superusers, admins and staff members for the Django Project, which can do stuff, or just use the Django Admin.

+We can change the Users password, no via the DB, because every password is stored, is hashed and encrypted.
+But with different tools such as a ctl tool:

+$ python3 manage.py changepassword "username"

+Or via a Django App, with the set_password method of a User Instance.
+We could also do, create or use one of the premade views and forms for changing the users' password

+We can also Authenticate the user by importing the function from auth module, and then passing the username and password as kargs.
+The function will return the User if the username and password are correct.
+Otherwise, None is returned.
+The most likely thing, is that You are not going to use that low level of authecation.
+So you would be better using LoginViews.

+## permissions and Authorizations

+Django Admin, or you could use it.
+Or create a permission System in your Django App.
+Uses permissions to do CRUD operations in objects, which could be dbs tables models, dbs objects or rows. objects values and so on.

+We can modify the permissions on Users individualy.
+Or we could create groups in order to give them a category and order.
+This could be used to modify permissions in a greater scale, or divide a fancy special group of users from the general users.

+We can also create custom permissions by getting a content type of a model with ContentType.objects' get_for_model method, and create a Permission object from the Permissions Model, passing the codename, the name, and the ContentType of the Model.

+With this, we can check the permissions of the users with has_perm method, passing the str of the permission.
+But if we add or delete a permission from the user, we should re-request the user from its model, so it has the updated permissions.

+I didn't get what the hell is a proxy, in a Model with different permissions.
+But it doesnt inherit the permissions.

+## Authentication in Web Requests

+Django uses Sessions in order to authenticate users.
+We can check this via using the request.user, checking if it is with the property is_authenticaded

+We can log the user after its authenticated, with athentication(), with login() from auth module. passing the user authenticated and the http request.
+Logout is more simple, since we only have to pass the request.
+But be carefull, since everything saved on the session will be deleted.
+So if you want to create a default or Anonymous user, you should set their session data after the logout().

+We can limit our web pages, so only the logged in users can access and see some views.
+We could do something that redirect us to log in, or trow an error by using is_authenticaded property.

+Or we could use a decorator for our function_views, or a MixIn for a ClassView.

+from auth.decorators
+@login_required is for function_views.
+Which redirects the user to a login view, if it's not logged in.
+We can change the url of the authentication by setting login_url parameter.
+After the user has been authenticated, it should redirect to the same view.
+This view url is generally stored in the session variable "next", but we can change its name by passing redirect_field_name=''.

+If we dont set the login_url, Django will use the default /accounts/login from the settings default LOGIN_URL

+from auth.mixins
+LoginRequiredMixin Can be used just like it's decorator counterpart, but as a abstraction, just by passing the custom url and redirect as a class parameter.

+We can add tests to the users to see if they are fit to get the request, we can do it with user_passes_test or UserPassesTestMixin.
+They both can take the same parameters as login_required.
+But it needs the test_function to be passed as well.
+In the Mixin, you can name a method "test_func", but this can't be stacked.
+We could change the get_test_func to get another function other than test_func.

+There's also a Mixin - Decorator for checking permissions, it takes a permission str, login_url and raise_exception:bool Everything is just like the others, and then some logic for the permission value.
+But the raise_exception, returns a 403 (Forbidden), if the user doesn't have the permission.

+We can combine all of this into one big Mixin AccessMixin, where we have all of the paramters that we saw before, and then more.
+The behaviour is: if user is denied access, trow 403.
+Is anonymous user is denied, send to login or 403.